 Youth Empowerment (Y.E.S)

-Services are offered at the Health Department and at two local High Schools: JC Harmon and Wyandotte High School.
+Services are offered at the Health Department and at (2) local High Schools: JC Harmon and Wyandotte High School.

 - Promote a healthy pregnancy and access to routine prenatal care while supporting educational goals.

 - Provide parenting education and support to promote infant/child development.